flutter/flutter/README.md

 ## About Flutter

-We think Flutter will help you create beautiful, fast apps, with a productive, extensible and open development model.
+We think Flutter will help you create beautiful, fast apps, with a productive, extensible and open development models.

 ### Beautiful user experiences